 On Feb.
 18, 1979 the 1979 (21st) Daytona 500 is won by Richard Lee Petty (1937-) (6th win) after leaders Cale Yarborough and Donnie Allison, along with Donnie's brother Bobby Allison crash and get into "The Fight" during the race's first nat.
 TV broadcast, bringing nat. publicity to NASCAR, helped by being being broadcast during an East Coast blizzard, boosting the race's popularity, with Motorsports announcer and editor Richard "Dick" Berggren (1942-) (known for wearing a flat cap) uttering the soundbyte: "Nobody knew it then, but that was the race that got everything going.
 It was the first 'water cooler' race, the first time people had stood around water coolers on Monday and talked about seeing a race on TV the day before.
 It took a while, years maybe, to realize how important it was."
-On May 27 the 1979 (63rd) Indianapolis 500 is won by Rick Ravon Mears (1951-) for the first of 4x (1984, 1988, 1991) becoming the 2nd win for car owner Roger Penske; Al and Bobby Unser combine to lead 174 laps until Al drops out and Bobby drops to 5th with mechanical problems.
+On May 27 the 1979 (63rd) Indianapolis 500 is won by Rick Ravon Mears (1951-) for the first of 4x (1984, 1988, 1991) becoming the 2nd win for car owner Roger Penske; Al and Bobby Unser combine to lead 174 laps until Al drops out and Bobby drops to 5th with mechanical problems; Pres.
+Gerald Ford becomes the first U.S. pres. to attend the race (until ?).
 In 1979 the Championship Auto Racing Teams (CART) series is founded by disaffected USAC team owners, covered by the IndyCar Series on NBC-TV, later changing the name Champ Car to Indy Car until the "open wheel split" of 1996, when it splits with the IRL and Indy 500; it goes bankrupt at the end of the 2003 season.

 On Feb.
 17, 1980 the 1980 (22nd) Daytona 500 is won by Elzie Wylie "Buddy" "Leadfoot" Baker Jr. (1941-) on his record 18th start (longest wait until Dale Earnhardt Sr. in 1998).
 On May 25 (Sun.) the 1980 (64th) Indianapolis 500 is won by 29.92 sec. by John Sherman "Johnny" Rutherford III (1938-) for a 3rd time (1974, 1976) in owner Jim Hall's radically new Chapparal ground-effect car (his 2nd win); the Chapparals exit auto racing in 1982.